TL;DR

 FAQ

-- How long until I see results?: 4 weeks for the habit to feel automatic, 8 weeks for visible strength changes, 12 weeks for body composition change.
+- How long until I see results?: Roughly 4 weeks for the habit to feel automatic, 8 weeks for visible strength changes, 12 weeks for body composition change.
 If you see nothing meaningful at 12 weeks, the problem is usually nutrition or sleep, not the workout.

 - Should I include cardio?: Goal-dependent.
 For strength: 2x light cardio per week, separated from leg day.
 For fat loss: 3x cardio, mix of low-intensity (zone 2) and one high-intensity session.
 For endurance: cardio is the plan; lifting is 2x supplementary.